pashakondratyev/ReadIt/README.md

 and filing your_subreddit in properly.

 ## Todo
-1. Introduce Twillo
+* Write README
-2. Introduce Growl/Similar tech
+* Add more filters
-3. Write README
+* Fix redundant reading of config.xml
-4. Add more filters
+* First read from config pre for loop then process in the forloop to get the new posts